 Calling all chocolate lovers!
 When you really want to take your love for all things chocolate to the next level, this Salted Chocolate Bread Pudding is the decadent dessert you have been waiting for.
-This upgraded bread pudding combines challah bread and rich chocolate custard with the light, crunchy and delicate flavors of Le Saunier de Camargue Fleur de Sel finishing sea salt.
+This upgraded bread pudding combines challah bread and rich chocolate custard with the light, crunchy and delicate flavors of finishing sea salt.

-My grandmother would only make her bread pudding twice a year, and you better believe I wasn't too far from the kitchen.
-The difference in this recipe versus my grandmothers is most definitely the chocolate and sea salt.
+My grandmother would only make her bread pudding twice a year, and you better believe I was pretty close to the kitchen.
+The difference between this recipe and my grandmother’s is most definitely the chocolate and sea salt.
 And we all know what chocolate and sea salt add to any recipe.

 A little background on bread pudding…

-Bread pudding actually goes all the way back to the 11th and 12th centuries, where it was used in sweet dishes, so stale bread would not go to waste.
+Bread pudding actually goes all the way back to the 11th and 12th centuries, when it was used in sweet dishes so stale bread would not go to waste.
 The dessert would be coined “poor man’s pudding” due to the nature of its humble beginnings during those times.
-This dessert is now enjoyed in many homes and restaurants and could be considered somewhat of a staple in Creole cuisine.
+This dessert is now enjoyed in many homes and restaurants and is a staple in Creole cuisine.